oracle/weblogic-deploy-tooling/site/admin_server.md

                 Enabled: true
 ```

 The most common problem with this type of configuration is to mismatch the `AdminServerName` attribute with the name in the `Server` folder.
-This will change the name of the default Administration Server to the value of `AdminServerName`, and the folder under `Server` to be created as an additional managed server.
+This will change the name of the default Administration Server to the value of `AdminServerName`, and the folder under `Server` to be created as an additional Managed Server.

 The name of the Administration Server cannot be changed after domain creation, so any changes to the `AdminServerName` attribute will be ignored by the Update Domain Tool.